Bharathindarapu/Bharathindarapu/README.md

 - 👋 Hi, I’m @Bharathindarapu
-- 👀 I’m interested in Electrical engineering and comuter science projects.
+- 👀 I’m interested in Electrical engineering and computer science projects.
 - 🌱 I’m currently learning EECS
 - 💞️ I’m looking to collaborate on ELECTRICAL DESIGN
 -    working with passion is only the exeprience